Friday, January 21, 2011

 • 3-4 teaspoons brown sugar

-Turn Instant Pot to "saute" mode.
-Add the bacon, onion, green pepper, jalapeno, and garlic.
-Stir, add the dried spices.
-Saute until bacon renders fat and vegetables begin to soften.
-Remove to a bowl.
 Add ground beef and tomato paste to IP and brown.
 Add vegetable/spiced mixture to the ground beef.
 Add tomato sauce and diced tomatoes.
 Stir.
 Add soy sauce.
 Add one can kidney beans.
 Bring to a simmer.
-Taste for seasonings and spice.
+Now taste for seasonings and spice.
+If needed, add more of your powder mixture remembering you still have other ingredients to add.

 others are more mild.
 This particular one was quite mild